-The vehicle payload shall be 50 60 per cent of the maximum vehicle payload.
-The additional requirements set out in Annex 8 shall apply.
 The vehicle payload shall be 50-60 per cent of the maximum vehicle payload.
 A deviation from that range may be agreed with the approval authority.
 The reason for such a deviation shall be indicated in the test report.
 The additional requirements set out in Annex 8 shall apply."